sreeise/graph-rs-sdk/graph-core/README.md

 # graph-core

-### Common types for the graph-rs-sdk project - a Rust API client for Microsoft Graph.
+### Common types for the graph-rs-sdk crate.

+Part of the [graph-rs-sdk](https://github.com/sreeise/graph-rs-sdk) project.

-- See the project on [Crates.io](https://crates.io/crates/graph-rs-sdk)
+- See the crate on [Crates.io](https://crates.io/crates/graph-rs-sdk)
-- See the project on [GitHub](https://github.com/sreeise/graph-rs)
+- See the project on [GitHub](https://github.com/sreeise/graph-rs-sdk)